 Melanin radiation-protection01 Mar 2018

 Melanin radiation-protection01 Mar 2018 Exposure to ionizing radiation is a show-stopper for human space missions.
-Melanin may provide a way to protect from ionizing radiation.
+Melanized fungi may provide ways to protect from its harmful effects.

 Pick it with your eyes – an eye tracking experience01 Sep 2015 It would be ideal if the robot could evaluate in real-time the scientific content of a picture, assigning it an index to set its relevance.
 The goal of this project is instead to label the pictures of the training set not manually but using human gaze data collected through an eye tracker.